 - Irene Dingel (Mainz): Compelled to Peace.
 Religious Peace Agreements as a Path to Confessional Co-existence

-- Rebecca Giselbrecht (Zurich): Women at War – The Swiss Connections
+- Rebecca Giselbrecht (Bern): Women at War – The Swiss Connections

 - Mark Greengrass (Sheffield): Wars of Religion in the Sixteenth Century and the Problem of Trust